AI-and-Blockchain/F23_HealthFederated/src/README.md

 ### Usage

-The following command is used to run VFL code.
+The following command is used to run VFL code without blockchain.
 ```bash
 python vfl_without_blockchain.py <path-to-dataset> --theta <theta>
 ```
 where `<path-to-dataset>` is the path to where the SplitCovid19 dataset is located, and `theta` is the differential privacy noise in range [0, 0.25].

+# Running with blockchain

+Execute each cell in the demo.ipynb notebook.